jackfranklin/javascriptplayground.com/_posts/2013-06-03-refactoring-js.md

 Is it longer? __Yes__.
 Is it cleaner, more DRY and easier to follow?
 In my opinion, __Yes it is__.
 We've gone from a mess of spaghetti JavaScript with ugly selectors being reused, code being duplicated and the meaning obfuscated to a easier to follow, more organised structure.

 ### Better Structure
 There's a bit more to be done here.
 There's also a big bug in the way tabs are activated based on the hash in the URL, but I'm going to leave that one to you to fix.
 At this point, I would consider moving the tab code into a more structured form, such as an object.
 Doing it this way also makes it easier to move into a jQuery plugin, as the plugin can just call the object.
+It's also bad practice to have functions contained within functions, which is why my next step would be refactoring into an object (or what you might call a JS "class").

 I'm not going to go through it here, as this tutorial is long enough already, but have written and committed a new version to [a branch on Github](https://github.com/javascript-playground/refactoring-js/tree/class-version) for you to fully dive into.
+I will also try to write about it in a future post.

 ### To conclude